igorfratel/genome_groups/README.md

     -d --num_residues  "Total number of residues in unique protein set of formatted_prot_filename.
 Used in the nc method.
 Defaults to 537, which is the default for the NC_Standalone program."
     -t --prot_stringency  "Minimum similarity required to treat two proteins as a related pair (default 0)"
     -r --neigh_stringency  "Minimum threshold to display the similarity between two neighborhoods (default 0)"
-    -g --neigh_comparing  "Method for comparing genomic neighborhoods (default: porthodom method)"
+    -m --mismatch  "Similarity value used when protein pair similarity is below prot_stringency (default -1)" -g --neigh_comparing  "Method for comparing genomic neighborhoods (default: porthodom method)"
     -G --gap_score  "Value added to similarity when a gap is chosen.
-Used when the neigh_comparing option is an alignment algorithm"
+Used when the neigh_comparing option is an alignment algorithm (default 0)"
     -o --output  "Where the neighborhood similarities should be written (outputs to stdout if the filename is - or if not used)"
     -a --pairings_filename  "Where the chosen pairings between proteins in the neighborhoods should be written (if not specified, does not generate a pairings file)"